 - Driving license

-Your country’s driving license will work in California for only first 10 days.
-I would recommend not to drive in California alone, unless you are coming from a country which has similar traffic laws.
+Your country’s driving license will work in California for only the first 10 days.
+I would recommend not to drive in California alone unless you are coming from a country which has similar traffic laws.
 Getting a driving license involves two steps – a written test, which is easy.
 Prepare for it by reading CA driving handbook and then book an appointment.
 The second step which is a driving test is more involved.
 Most of my friends failed at least once and in some cases twice.
 I would recommend looking for driving instructor on craigslist.